-- 1. The students are able to understand the behavior and design of simple connections efficiently and economically. - 2.
+- 1. The students are able to understand the behaviour and design of simple connections efficiently and economically. - 2.
 The students are able to design Tension and compression members efficiently and economically. - 3.
-The students are able to design column bases along with connections. - 4.
-The students are able to design flexural members (Laterally supported and unsupported) efficiently and economically. - 5.
-The students are able to understand the behavior and design of eccentric connections.
+The students are able to design flexural members (Laterally supported and unsupported) efficiently and economically. - 4.
+The students are able to design column bases along with connections.